aleph2c/miros-rabbitmq/docs/_sources/recipes.rst.txt

     ]
   }

+This file will be written for you at your top level directory if you use this :ref:`deployment strategy<deployment-deployment>`.

 Node Discovery on your LAN
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is taken care of by the library.
 If your node is on your local area network